BrookesCodeStuff/expenses-chart/README.md

 # Expenses Chart Component

 A responsive, simple budget component.
-The component is responsive and built with a mobile-first process.
+The component is built with a mobile-first process.
 The design for this component was provided by [Frontend Mentor](https://www.frontendmentor.io/challenges/expenses-chart-component-e7yJBUdjwt).

 ## User Story